kungfugo/BellDiagonalQudits.jl/paper/paper.md

 share of the analyzed group of mixed Bell states related by Weyl transformations are bound entangled, offering a systematic way to generate and investigatie those states with respect to the separability problem in different dimensions.
-In addition to general methods applicable to any Bell diagonal states, `BellDiagonalQudits` provides features to generate the special symmetries of Bell states that are related via Weyl transformations.
+In addition to general methods applicable to any Bell diagonal state, `BellDiagonalQudits` provides features to generate the special symmetries of Bell states that are related via Weyl transformations.
 These symmetries are leveraged for entanglement classification and the numerical generation of specialized